How do I report a repair?

 This includes any repair required to avoid a danger to personal safety or serious damage to buildings.

 Contact the CRHA office immediately if an emergency repair occurs during normal office hours.

 If you have to contact the fire brigade, a gas or electricity supplier, or South West Water, you must inform the Association as soon as possible.

 You will have to pay for any work carried out which is not essential.

-In the event of a genuine emergency outside normal office hours, at weekends, or during bank holidays, please telephone the Alfi Lifeline service operated by BT Cornwall on: 0844 892 0013
+In the event of a genuine emergency outside normal office hours, at weekends, or during bank holidays, please telephone the Lifeline service operated by Cornwall Council on: 0844 892 0013

 Give your name and address and we will do our best to have a tradesman at your home as soon as possible.